yuchenglim/test_test_odysseyprogramme.github.io/content/pages/About_us.md

 	\setlist[itemize]{label=$\circ$}
 ---

-The Odyssey Programme consists of a community of undergraduate students at SPMS, NTU who gather to move and shake the world.

-Throughout the semester, the folk at Odyssey self-organise fortnightly gatherings and student-led research projects centred around topics proposed by undergraduates.
-These are freely chosen to be as deep or as broad (interdisciplinary) as what students can imagine.
-Check out our project proposal process [here]().
+The Odyssey Programme is a space for undergraduates in [SPMS and NTU](spms.ntu.edu.sg/) to push boundaries of what can do individually and collectively in science.
+We self-organise a series of talks and seminars, projects and activities.
+In addition to student-led activities, faculty and PhD students are invited to nurture our undergraduate community in actualising their passion and enthusiasm for science.
+If you are curious about science or research in any way, we want YOU!
+Hop on to our very next event, join us on Telegram/Instagram, and we hope to form an organic community with no membership necessary.

+For members of the SPMS, check out the process of formally participating in Odyssey [here](https://www.ntu.edu.sg/spms/admissions/undergrad/odyssey-research).

 The proceedings of our fortnightly meetings and any ad-hoc activities will be shared on this website and on our social media platform.

-Godspeed!
+We welcome any suggestions and feedback.
+Just drop us an email or message on any of our social media platforms.